kallu/aws-templates/vpc/README.md

 define what AZs template should cover and list interface endpoints you want to provision.

-`cird` is the primary VPC CIDR that covers public and private subnets. `secondary_cidr` is for intranet subnets. `intranets_cidr` should cover all intranet you can connect via transit gateway, and also your local intranet subnets.
+`cidr` is the primary VPC CIDR that covers public and private subnets. `secondary_cidr` is for intranet subnets. `intranets_cidr` should cover all intranet you can connect via transit gateway, and also your local intranet subnets.